Voces Unidas de las Montañas and Voces Unidas Action Fund

 Hours: Full-time.
 Frequent travel and evening and weekend work required.

-Here at Voces Unidas, we envision a tri-county region where Latinas and Latinos are thriving, engaged and leading in all of our communities.
+We are working to create a more equitable central mountain region where Latinas and Latinos are thriving, engaged and leading in all of our communities.
 We do this by creating opportunities where Latinas and Latinos advocate for themselves, actively participate in all civic institutions and take leadership roles in all decision-making tables.
+We are also building and growing political and community power in the region through our Action Fund and other affiliated organizations.

-The Organizer reports to the Executive Director and is responsible for identifying, training, coaching and mobilizing local Latina and Latino leaders to build community power and create systemic change in their communities.
-Voces Unidas organizes around social justice issues, including, but not limited to, immigration reform, access to health care, affordable housing, food insecurity, good paying jobs, rights of workers, reproductive justice, environmental justice, and others.
+We are looking for a motivated bilingual leader who thrives in a start-up culture and is looking for an opportunity to lead organizing programs in their respective territory.
+The Organizer is responsible for identifying, training, coaching and mobilizing local Latina and Latino leaders to build community power and create systemic change in their communities.
+This includes doing year-round civic engagement work to engage Latino voters on the issues and involving leaders in policy and advocacy campaigns.
+Voces Unidas organizes around social justice issues, including immigration reform, access to health care, affordable housing, food insecurity, good-paying jobs, rights of workers, reproductive justice, environmental justice, and others.
+This position supports all affiliated organizations.

-Identify a pipeline of supporters willing to act to create change in their communities, using effective online and in-person recruitment strategies like online petitions, face-to-face meetings, group meetings and offering entry-level issue education or trainings; and
+Recruit leaders and supporters willing to act to create change in their communities, using effective online and in-person recruitment strategies like online petitions, face-to-face meetings, group meetings, door-knocking and offering entry-level issue education or trainings;

-Build strategic relationships with key groups and community leaders to identify more supporters.
+Build strategic relationships with key groups and community leaders to identify more supporters/leaders;

 Work collaboratively with leaders to research the issues facing communities and identify community-driven solutions;